en-US

 Metrics values in the time series database

-• Over time, one-minute metric values are collapsed into longer periods of time called alignment periods ranging from three minutes to six hours.
+• Over time, one-minute metric values are collapsed into longer periods of time called alignment periods.

 • As the length of time since the data was saved increases, the length of the alignment period becomes longer.

-• Alignment periods enable Service Experience insights to provide a performant time series database, rapid API data retrieval, and robust dashboard data visualizations in scalable and affordable network monitoring and troubleshooting SaaS solution.
+• Alignment periods enable Service Experience insights to provide a performant time series database, rapid API data retrieval, and robust dashboard data visualizations in scalable and affordable network monitoring and troubleshooting SaaS solutions.

 Alignment periods of metrics values in the time series database